Indian Lake, Pennsylvania

 Indian Lake is a borough in Somerset County, Pennsylvania, United States.
 It is part of the Johnstown, Pennsylvania Metropolitan Statistical Area.
 The population was 391 at the 2020 census, down from 394 in 2010.
 Indian Lake is home to Indian Lake Golf Club, which opened in 1974, and was the first to be designed by Arnold Palmer, Northwinds Golf Course (public), Indian Lake Resort (fine dining, banquet, and lodging), Indian Lake Marina, and the James W. McIntyre Hiking and Biking Trail.

-United Airlines Flight 93 crashed near here.
-The actual location of the crash was in a field in Stonycreek Township.
+United Airlines Flight 93 crashed near here into the field in Stonycreek Township during the attacks.

 Geography

-Indian Lake is located at (40.047616, -78.859198).

 According to the United States Census Bureau, the borough has a total area of 4.5 sqmi, of which, 3.7 sqmi of it is land and 0.8 sqmi of it (17.26%) is water.

 Indian Lake has the fourth-highest elevation of towns in Pennsylvania, at 2,281 feet.
 This is the Lake water level, homes at Indian Lake range from 2,300 to 2,550 feet in base elevation.